The Library

 Control Your Expenditures

 Live below your means — not by living poorly, but by distinguishing between what you need and what you want.
-Decide what your necessities truly are, spend on those deliberately, and resist the pull of the rest.

 Make Your Money Multiply

 Money sitting idle earns nothing.
 Put it to work.
 Your savings should generate income without you trading more hours for it.
-This is the difference between working for money and having money work for you.

 Guard Against Loss

 The first principle of investment isn't return — it's protection of principal.
 Do not entrust your money to people who are not expert in its preservation.
-Bad investments don't just cost you the money lost — they cost you all the future compounding that money would have generated.

 Make Your Home a Profitable Investment